yuanchen8911/recdemo/README.md

-# Play and Record Demos in Terminal Sessions with Little Efforts
+# recdemo (record-demo): Play and Record Demos in Terminal Sessions with Little Efforts
 Playing and recording demos has never been easier.
 This project provides a tool and demonstrates how to play demos in terminal sessions and save them as SVG files using `asciinema` and `svg-term`.

-## Install asciinema and svg-term-cli
+## Install dependencies
 1. Install `asciinema` (https://asciinema.org/docs/installation)
       ```sh
       pip3 install asciinema